Looking for suggestions for the best podcast equipment to use?

 - Audacity: to focus your money on equipment, Audacity is the best free choice to record and edit a podcast on a budget.

-- Podcast hosting provider: with $50 left to spare, consider upgrading to Castos or Transistor’s Growth plans.
+- Podcast hosting provider: with $50 left to spare, consider upgrading to Castos Growth plan.
 With both, you’ll unlock private podcasting features.
 Using Castos, you’ll also have access our Headliner integration for custom audiograms to promote your podcast with style.

 Podcast starter kit for $500